aabdeljamil/Personal-Website/README.md

-# A simple website that showcases my experience and projects. this was written in html and css.
+# A simple website that showcases my experience and projects.
+# This was written in html and css.